Kathoey: In popular culture

 The first all-kathoey music group in Thailand was formed in 2006.
 It is named "Venus Flytrap" and was selected and promoted by Sony BMG Music Entertainment.
 "The Lady Boys of Bangkok" is a kathoey revue that has been performed in the UK since 1998, touring the country in both theatres and the famous "Sabai Pavilion" for nine months each year.

 Ladyboys, also a popular term used in Thailand when referring to transgender women, was the title of a popular documentary in the United Kingdom, where it was aired on Channel 4 TV in 1992 and was directed by Jeremy Marre.
 Marre aimed to portray the life of two adolescent kathoeys living in rural Thailand, as they strove to land a job at a cabaret revue in Pattaya.

-Thai kathoey style and fashion has largely borrowed from Korean popular culture.
+Thai kathoey style and fashion have largely borrowed from Korean popular culture.

 "Uncle Go Paknam"

-"Uncle Go Paknam", created by Pratchaya Phanthathorn, is a popular queer advice column that first appeared in 1975 in a magazine titled Plaek, meaning 'strange'.
+"Uncle Go Paknam", created by Pratchaya Phanthathorn, is a popular queer advice column that first appeared in 1975 in a magazine titled ', meaning 'strange'.
 Through letters and responses it became an outlet to express the desires and necessities of the queer community in Thailand.
 The magazine achieved national popularity because of its bizarre and often gay content.
 It portrayed positive accounts of kathoeys and men called "sharks" who view transgender people as legitimate or even preferred sexual partners and started a more accepting public discourse in Thailand.
 Under the pen name of Phan Thathron he wrote the column "Girls to the Power of 2" that included profiles of kathoeys in a glamorous or erotic pose.
 "Girls to the Power of 2" were the first accounts of kathoey lives based on interviews that allowed their voices to be published in the mainstream press of Thailand.
 The heterosexual public became more inclined to read about transgender communities that were previously given negative press in Thai newspapers.
 Go Paknam's philosophy was "kathoeys are good (for men)."